Stone Cold Steve Austin: Personal life

 Austin played college football at the University of North Texas.
 Austin married his high school girlfriend Kathryn Burrhus on November 24, 1990.
 However, he later pursued a relationship with English wrestling manager Jeanie Clarke, with whom he was working.
-His marriage to Burrhus was annulled on August 7, 1992, and he married Clarke on December 18.
-They had two daughters, Stephanie (born 1992) and Cassidy (born 1996), before divorcing on May 10, 1999.
+His marriage to Burrhus was annulled on August 7, 1992, while he was in Japan and he married Clarke on December 18, on his 28th birthday.
+They had two daughters before divorcing in 1999.
+Austin also adopted Clarke's daughter from a previous relationship with Chris Adams.

+In 1998 Austin was the recipient of Hamilton, Ontario's "Key to the City," he is the only person to ever be bestowed the honor.
+That same year on September 1, the city of Lowell, Massachusetts declared that date Stone Cold day along with naming a street after him for the day.
+March 16, is also commonly associated with Austin due to the date matching up with his wrestling catchphrase 3:16.

 On September 13, 2000, Austin married wrestling manager Debra Marshall.
 On June 15, 2002, Marshall called the police to the couple's home.
 She told officers that Austin had hit her and then stormed out of the house before police arrived.
-An arrest warrant was issued by the Bexar County district attorney's office on August 12 and Austin handed himself in the following day, at which point he was charged with domestic abuse.
+An arrest warrant was issued by the Bexar County district attorney's office on August 12 and Austin turned himself in the following day, at which point he was charged with domestic abuse.
 He pleaded no contest on November 25, and was given a year's probation, a $1,000 fine, and ordered to carry out 80 hours of community service.
 In 2007, Marshall told Fox News that WWE knew of the abuse, but worked to keep her from revealing that Austin had hit her as it would cost the company millions of dollars.
 Austin responded to the incident in 2003 through WWE Raw Magazine, citing his regret over their relationship breaking down and stating his love for Marshall.
 He also ridiculed allegations that the incident was alcohol-related.
 He filed for divorce from Marshall on July 22, 2002, which was finalized on February 5, 2003.